gonogo/release/README.md

 Command line utility for teams to manage versioned Omnigraffle files and build numbered releases and changelogs.

+Think twice about using this tool!
+In most circumstances, you should be looking for ways to keep your documentation and minimal and as streamlined as possible.
+Massive wireframe decks need lots of maintenance, and that comes at a cost.
+I developed this tool for use specifically on very large, complex financial projects to manage wireframe revisions on trading platform designs.
+When working with big banks I've found it helpful to make sure there's an audit trail of every discussion about and every revision made to a document.
+Keeping documentation watertight reassures clients like this, who know that small mistakes and omissions can incur considerable cost.

-This utility is designed to help UXers manage formal version control when creating documents using Omnigraffle.
-The package assumes you use a separate repository for each deck of wireframes (a single graffle file) you wish to keep under version control.
+This utility is is to help manage formal version control when creating documents using Omnigraffle.
+The package assumes you use a separate repository for each deck of wireframes (a single graffle file not a package) you wish to keep under version control.
 The export code is borrowed from Douglas Creager's super-handy graffle-export (https://github.com/dcreager/graffle-export).

 To release a document, run the release script specifying the graffle file and the version number.